rob.rambaud@gmail.com

 • Fixing the problems won’t be cheap, but inaction will cost much more in the end.

-• I’m hopeful that the City and the WETF can find workable, affordable solutions.
+• I’m hopeful that the City can find workable, affordable solutions for all 9 watersheds.

 Proudly helping to cut the ribbon for the MO Hwy 100 Resurfacing and Safety Improvement Project.